A Shift in Health-Care M&A Activity

 To build an understanding of what the rest of 2014 might hold for M&A activity in health care, I recently talked with Morningstar health-care analysts Damien Conover, David Krempa, and Michael Waterhouse on May 31.
 Our discussion has been edited for clarity and length.

-Basili Alukos does not own shares in any of the securities mentioned above.
+Basili Alukos does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.